Gorillas are in danger…

 More than half of the world’s endagered mountain gorillas live in the Virunga Mountains on the border of Democratic Republic of Congo, Rwanda and Uganda.
-The rest live in the Bwindi Impenetrable National Park in Uganda.
-There are only 880 left.

 There are two different species.
 The Western Gorilla and the Eastern Gorilla live in central and Western Africa.